Doctors have a range of treatments they can recommend to men with premature ejaculation, including pharmaceutical treatments, therapy, and self-help.

 Similarly to the review of Tramadol research, they found issues with several of the studies’ methodology.
 Nonetheless, the results of the 9 studies they looked at are interesting.

-This is an important treatment to study, as topical anesthetics are also one of the main treatment options doctors and urologists recommend.
+This is an important treatment to study, as topical anesthetics are also one of the main treatment options doctors recommend.
 As the study authors state:

 the European Association of Urology guidelines for the management of PE recommend on-demand topical lidocaine–prilocaine cream